RedisLabs/redislabs-docs/content/rv/api/concepts/tasks-management.md

 Examples of API operations that use Tasks are subscription and database creation, update and deletion.
 In essence, all of the create / update / delete API operations (`POST`, `PUT` and `DELETE`) rely on Tasks, and some of the query operations (`GET`) also rely on tasks.

-A task is identified using a `taskId` - a universally unique identifier (UUID) that idenfities the specific task, and contains contentual and status data on the API operation performed by the task.
+A task is identified using a `taskId` - a universally unique identifier (UUID) that identities the specific task, and contains contextual and status data on the API operation performed by the task.

 For a detailed description on how Tasks fit into the API processing and provisioning lifecycle, see "[Asynchronous operations]({{< relref  "rv/api/concepts/provisioning-lifecycle#asynchronous-operations">}})"